repimarisko/komite-etik-unand/README.md

 The app is exposed on `http://localhost:9000` (or `APP_PORT` if you override it).

-On the very first boot the container waits for the database to accept connections, creates the schema (if your DB user has the privilege, falling back to the root credentials above), and runs any pending migrations exactly once.
-Future boots only re-run migrations when you add new migration files.
+On the very first boot the container waits for the database at `10.250.30.19` (user `docker`, password `us3R@dev.2025`) to accept connections, creates the schema (when the account has permission), and runs any pending migrations exactly once.
+Future boots only re-run migrations when you add new migration files, and only when those exact MySQL credentials are configured.

 ### 3. Bootstrap Laravel